Switzerland

 There is no strict limit on the duration of a fixed-term contract, but its existence should reflect a genuine need of a temporary nature.
 Contracts renewed multiple times without a break, especially if for the same role, are subject to high scrutiny and will likely be considered permanent.

-Workers recognize one paid federal holiday and up to eight cantonal (regional) holidays.
+Workers recognize one paid federal holiday, Swiss National Day, and up to eight cantonal (regional) holidays.
 Work performed on a public holiday or on a Sunday must be optional and compensated at 150%.

 Most Workers are entitled to at least four weeks (20 working days) of paid vacation time off annually.
-Workers under the age of 20, over the age of 50, or working in specific sectors (ex. banking or finance) are entitled to five weeks (25 working days) of paid vacation time off annually.
+Workers under the age of 20, over the age of 50, or working in specific sectors such as banking or finance are entitled to five weeks (25 working days) of paid vacation time off annually.
 Unused vacation generally cannot be carried over to the following year.

 The maximum probationary period is three months.
 Two days’ notice is required to terminate a Worker during the probationary period.